Art Tripp: Later career

 It was in New York that Tripp was introduced to Frank Zappa’s recording engineer, Richard Kunc.
 Kunc told Zappa about Tripp, who, he said, had the type of background and experience he thought Zappa was looking for.
 Tripp met Zappa and played for him at Apostolic Recording Studio in New York's Greenwich Village.
 Tripp was soon hired to play with The Mothers of Invention and went on to record seven albums and perform numerous tours throughout the US and Europe.
 In early 1968, the band left New York after an 18-month stay and relocated to Hollywood.
 A year later, Zappa disbanded the Mothers to pursue a solo career.
 Tripp appears on two albums compiled from recordings made before the dissolution of the Mothers of Invention: Burnt Weeny Sandwich and Weasels Ripped My Flesh, both released in 1970.

 Meanwhile, Tripp had been discussing projects with occasional Zappa collaborator and long-time friend Don Van Vliet (a.k.a.
 Captain Beefheart).
 He would later join Beefheart's group the Magic Band.
 At that time, he also recorded with Chad Stuart and Tarantula, played percussion on the Smothers Brothers Summer Special, and was offered a position in the pit orchestra for the stage show Oh!
 Calcutta!.

 Tripp decided to move to northern California with the Magic Band.
 The move heralded a five-year period of recording and touring again throughout the US and Europe.
 During the same period he was asked, but declined due to his commitment with Beefheart, to do session work with former Magic Band member Ry Cooder and saxophonist Ornette Coleman.
 Eventually, conflicts with Beefheart meant the rest of The Magic Band split off to compose and rehearse new music that was recorded on an album sponsored by the Jethro Tull organization, along with its drummer Barriemore Barlow and guitarist Martin Barre, called Mallard.
-However, by then Tripp had become dissatisfied with music so he returned to Pittsburgh to work in the insurance business with his father.
+However, by then Tripp had become dissatisfied with music.
+He returned to Pittsburgh to work in the insurance business with his father.

 After three years, realizing that selling insurance was not something he wanted to do either, Tripp decided to return to music.
 He went back to Los Angeles where he stayed with former Mothers bandmate Ian Underwood and Ruth Underwood, who also played extensively with Zappa, while he worked as a studio musician recording with artists such as Al Stewart and various commercial producers.
 However, studio work proved to lack the allure of live performance and he once again lost interest in pursuing his career in music.

-After leaving music, Tripp became a chiropractor, and currently practices in Mississippi.
+After leaving music, Tripp became a chiropractor, graduating from Cleveland University-Kansas City and practices in Mississippi as of 2024.